DESIGN STORIES

 Could you point out the most important value of the project which makes the product unique?

-This shelf is aimed to be shaved off any unnecessary element for its
+This shelf is aimed to be shaved off any unnecessary element for its functionality.
+The fine material and the experienced craftsmanship of Tamo's team could bring this product to life.

 TRADITIONAL JAPANESE BUILDING